-- For particles going opposite to want we want - In above example, particles moving backward are killed with a (here) probability 1⁄2 and, if it survives, its weight is multiplied by 2 (here).
+- For particles going opposite direction than the one we want - In above example, particles moving backward are killed with a (here) probability 1⁄2 and, if it survives, its weight is multiplied by 2 (here). - In this case you kill the "too numerous" particles - > This is a "population control" technique, which is sometimes used alone in some problems - > It is used for example in CMS, for slow neutrons fast event biasing

 Biasing versus other acceleration techniques ?
+Analog Simulation CPU usage simulation